 The United States, Mexico, Canada Agreement (USMCA) includes a number of sections on the movement of labour between the three countries.
-As the successor to the North American Free Trade Agreement (NAFTA), the sections governing work permits or skilled labour, intra-company transfers, <link to Intra-company transfers page> and business visitors remain largely the same.
+As the successor to the North American Free Trade Agreement (NAFTA), the sections governing work permits or skilled labour, intra-company transfers, and business visitors remain largely the same.

-As an employer, you may be exempt from completing a Labour Market Impact Assessment (LMIA) <Link to LMIA page> for certain categories of workers and jobs.
+As an employer, you may be exempt from completing a Labour Market Impact Assessment (LMIA) for certain categories of workers and jobs.
 There are more than 60 occupations, mostly in skilled work and workers may apply for admission upon arriving to Canada if they meet the requirements.

 Expert Knowledge of USMCA and Exemptions for Canadian Companies Hiring Foreign Workers